digitalfuel/BC-Review-App/README.md

 # BC-Review-App
-Source code for the BC Review App
+Source code for the BC Review App to work inside Business Catalyst Apps folder.